Fyrestar/THREE.DrawCallInspector/README.md

     const dci = new THREE.DrawCallInspector( renderer, scene, camera );
     dci.mount();

-In you render loop right at the beginning call `dci.update()` for the overlay output.
+In your render loop right at the beginning call `dci.update()` for the overlay output.
 And at your scene draw call, call `dci.begin()` before and `dci.end()` after your scene is rendered to the screen or a render target.

     dci.update();